Karthik-Official/IoT-Smart-Hybrid-Extension-Board/README.md

 ## Introduction

-This Smart Extension Board is a Smart Home Automation Project using a famous Microcontrollers known as Espressif's chips, modules and development boards are widely deployed in such products as home appliances, light bulbs, smart speakers, consumer electronics and payment terminals
+This Smart Hybrid Extension Board is a Smart Home Automation Project using a famous Microcontrollers known as Espressif's chips, modules and development boards are widely deployed in such products as home appliances, light bulbs, smart speakers, consumer electronics and payment terminals
 <br><br>Technologies Used:
 - The popular and widely used ESP Modules are ESP32 and ESP8266.
 - The ESP Modules are low-cost, low-power system on a chip series of microcontrollers with Wi-Fi and Bluetooth capabilities.